 Mal: "I ain't gonna kill you.
 Hell, I'm going to grant your greatest wish — I'm going to show you a world without sin."

 300: "You there.
 Ephialtes.
 May you live forever."
-To the Spartans, not achieving a "beautiful death", which meant dying in battle, was a horrifying prospect for Spartans; those who died of old age didn't even get gravestones.
+To the Spartans, not achieving a "beautiful death", which meant dying in battle, was a horrifying prospect; those who died of old age didn't even get gravestones.

 In The Karate Kid Part II, Mr. Miyagi tells Daniel that he let John Kreese live (after inducing Kreese to break both of his hands, delivering an Ironic Echo of Kreese's own words, and embarrassing him with a nose grab) because for a man as twisted as him, living is a worse punishment than dying.